xeger/gomuti/README.md

 ## How to get help

 Check the [frequently-asked questions](FAQ.md) to see if your problem is common.

+If you have an API question of concern, make sure to check [Gomuti's godocs](https://godoc.org/github.com/xeger/gomuti).

 If you think Gomuti is missing a feature, check the [roadmap](TODO.md) to see if a similar feature is already planned.